KDE/digikam-doc/getting_started/database_intro.rst

 Migrating From Other Software
 -----------------------------

-To populate the the digiKam database from file properties managed by another software, it's recommend to write all metadata in XMP sidecar files for the best interroperability. digiKam cannot parse the proprietary and closed source database.
+To populate the the digiKam database from file properties managed by another software, it's recommend to write all metadata in XMP sidecar files for the best interoperability. digiKam cannot parse the proprietary and closed source database.
 XMP sidecar are standardized and well documented.

 In digiKam, check well the :ref:`Metadata Setup section <metadata_settings>` to use XMP sidecar.
 The Advanced panel offers a profiles management to handle special-cases while importing and exporting metadata with 3rd-party software.

-Typically, from a fresh installation of digiKam, you can create a new root collection based on your path where images managed by your extra softawre.
-The contents will be parsed and the database will be populated with the information found in the XMP side-car.
+Typically, from a fresh installation of digiKam, you can create a new root collection based on your path where images managed by your extra software.
+The contents will be parsed and the database will be populated with the information found in the XMP sidecar.

 When scan of items is done (this can take a while), you must to see all tags, labels, comments in digiKam items properties.